 “They won’t allow me to work part-time,” she said.
 “What do I do now?”

-As the conversation went toward the option of leaving the agency, the panic seemed to grow.
+As the conversation led toward the option of leaving the agency, the panic seemed to grow.
 “But then I won’t have paid sick days!
 And vacation.
-Can I afford a disability insurance?
+Can I afford disability insurance?
 And what about a mortgage?
 What if I need to reapply for a mortgage?
 And I will not have a pension!”

 The thing is, Emily is a highly successful professional and is very good at what she does.
 Moreover, she already works at her business part time and has been doing it for years, gradually and steadily increasing the number of clients she sees every week.